argonne-lcf/AR2024/02_features/performancehighlights.md

 layout: page

 title: Aurora Performance Highlights
-intro: "Now that Aurora is fully assembled, ECP and ESP team members are beginning to transition their work to the supercomputer to ready their applications for full system runs.
+intro: "With Aurora fully assembled, early science team members began running and optimizing their applications to prepare the system for open access.
 Here are some early performance results on Aurora."
 teaser-img-source: openmc.PNG

 theme: dark